Menu

 print(json.dumps(result["report"], indent=2))

-The agent produces a structured JSON report.
-The exact wording varies between runs, but the structure follows our schema.
+The agent hands back a JSON report.
+The exact phrasing shifts from run to run, but the shape sticks to our schema.

 json